How Abandonment Shows Up in Adulthood and Why Insight Alone Doesn’t Set You Free

 It can look like:

-• Abandoning your knowing for approval
+• Abandoning your instincts for approval

 • Confusing compliance with connection